 A Muslim tries to argue against all dreams that Muslims have about Jesus, but John Piper made a distinction between two types of dreams –

-1. A dream where the gospel is actually explained in the dream and a person believes without hearing the gospel from a Christian (missionary, evangelist, or lay Christian) or reading it in the Scriptures.
-(This kind Piper, and I and other Bible believing Christians reject this kind of a dream.
+1. A dream where the gospel is actually explained in the dream and a person believes without hearing the gospel (I don’t think that this kind of dream actually takes place- where the full gospel message is presented in a dream without the person either having a preacher or reading at some content from a Bible, NT, or tract or having in orally explained to them) from a Christian (missionary, evangelist, or lay Christian) or reading it in the Scriptures.
+(This kind Piper, and I and other Bible believing Christians reject this kind of a dream – we don’t think they exist.
+Testimonies of dreams that imply that kind of a thing – will water down missionary urgency and zeal.
 Because a desire for those kinds of dreams and visions will water down evangelism and missionary zeal to go to unreached peoples – Romans 10:13-15 – “How can they hear without a preacher?”; Acts 4:12; John 3:18 – all humans are “condemned already” in their sins, without Christ; John 14:6)

 2. A type of dream that is preparation for then later hearing the gospel from a person explaining it or reading it in the Scriptures.
 (John Piper and I accept this kind of a dream/vision.) or a confirmation of what the Muslim (or other unbeliever) is reading in the Scriptures, as in the case of Nabeel Qureshi as David Wood shared with him and Nabeel was reading the Bible and wrestling with issues. (in his book, Seeking Allah, Finding Jesus)